SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Tutorials/Tutorial_Register_Catalog_Version.md

 uid: Tutorial_Register_Catalog_Version
 ---

-# Registering a catalog version
+# Registering a new version of a connector in the Catalog

-This tutorial demonstrates how to add a new version to a catalog item using the [Catalog API](xref:Catalog_Registration).
+This tutorial demonstrates how to add a new version to a catalog item using the [Catalog API](xref:Register_Catalog_Item).
 We will be registering our own version of the following example [connector](https://github.com/SkylineCommunications/SLC-C-Example_Rates-Custom), so go ahead and download the solution.

 ## Prerequisites